Howtoo Logo

 Step 2: Disconnect the battery

-• Use a 10mm socket to disconnect the negative battery cable and isolate it so it can’t spring back.
+• Use a 10mm socket to loosen the negative battery terminal and remove it from the post.

 Step 3: Access the fuel pump service cover